 I guess there are lots of ways to make the sea look like it's moving.
 My technique is to paint the unbroken waves as static (more hard edges, better definition) and the crested waves in motion (softer edges, loose definition).
 I don't hesitate to exaggerate the waves a little bit.

-Each of the paintings in this article were done with a painting knife using firm, controlled strokes wherever possible (although some of the freshness of the paint application was lost as I pushed things around).
+Each of the paintings in this article was done with a painting knife using firm, controlled strokes wherever possible (although some of the freshness of the paint application was lost as I pushed things around).
 Naturally, all the paint is applied wet-in-wet.

 Gulls on Ballard Beach.
 6x12, oil on linen panel.
 2019.

 I like to use wide canvases for seascape paintings—it made a big difference when I switched to this format—they help me to choose between composing the painting so that it's dominated by either the sky or the sea and, most importantly, they allow enough room to let the wave forms develop from edge-to-edge.

 Narrower formats make things look more static and they restrict your ability to show the way that the waves develop.
 However, they might be a better choice if you want to focus on the beach rather than the water.